Directors’ Only Series: Guiding the Movement into Tomorrow

 In this session, we examine how credit unions play an essential part in members’ lives and the board member’s role in credit union mergers.
 Board members commit countless hours of time and effort to ensure their credit union continues to provide value and benefit.
 Yet, nearly every day, there is a credit union merger in the United States, with that trend holding steady for nearly a decade.
 Mergers can be a viable way for credit unions to retain relevance and sustainability while still maintaining focus on the member and remaining true to the credit union’s mission.

 ** Access to On-Demand Recordings is reliant on the Pass or Track that your Credit Union has purchased.
 If you would like access to CU Learning TRAXX On-Demand Recordings please view pricing and registration or reach out to a member of the team.

-DID YOU MISS A SESSION?
-ON-DEMAND RECORDINGS AVAILABLE NOW!
+ALL ON-DEMAND RECORDINGS AVAILABLE NOW!